Constantine II of Bulgaria: Life

 Constantine II Asen was the son of Ivan Sratsimir (Ivan Sracimir) of Bulgaria by Anna, daughter of prince Nicolae Alexandru of Wallachia.
-He was crowned co-emperor by his father in or before 1395, when he was sent on a mission to the old Bulgarian capital Tărnovo.
+He was crowned co-emperor by his father in or before 1395 when he was sent on a mission to the old Bulgarian capital Tarnovo.

 Very little is known about Constantine II's circumstances after his father's arrest and imprisonment by Sultan Bayezid I in 1396.
 At that time, Ivan Stratsimir was contributing with soldiers to assist the Christian nations' bid to resist the advance of the Ottoman Empire.
 Following the Battle of Nicopolis, Vidin finally fell under the sphere of the Ottomans led by Bayezid I.